TariqPatel/MyCoinJar/README.md

 # MyCoinJar
-An application that allows you to add us coinage to a coin jar.
+An application that allows you to add U.S coinage to a coin jar.